OuhscBbmc/BbmcResources/instructions/maintaining-r.md

 * *Upgrading to a new version*: RStudio requires a download and installation of a new version.
 * *Removing old version*: the old version of RStudio is not retained, so you don't have to uninstall anything.
 * *Frequency*: every few months.
 Get in the habit of upgrading it when you upgrade R.
 * *Retaining settings*: RStudio saves many small, but useful settings, such as font size and panel locations.
 If something goes wrong with RStudio, re-installing might not fix the issue, because your personal preferences aren't erased.
 To be safe, you can be thorough and delete the equivalent of `C:\Users\beasley\AppData\Local\RStudio-Desktop\`.
 The options settings are stored (and can be manipulated) in this extentionless text file: `C:\Users\beasley\AppData\Local\RStudio-Desktop\monitored\user-settings\user-settings`.
+* *Ubuntu*: download the *.deb file and run something like `sudo gdebi rstudio-xenial-1.1.383-amd64.deb`.
 * *Decisions*: choose between the latest [stable](https://www.rstudio.com/products/rstudio/download/) and [preview](https://www.rstudio.com/products/rstudio/download/preview/) editions.
 The former is usually more stable, while the latter has newer features.